stevenez95/jsql/What-would-be-the-benefit-of-switching-to-ANTLR-4-as-a-parser-generator?.md

 * deparsing has to be separated again since the tree node classes of ANTLR could not be provided, like in JavaCC but are automatically generated
 * tooling around JSqlParser should be rebuild (e.g. TableNameExtractor)

+But there are significant improvements automatically at hand.

+* ANTRL 4 generates listener and visitors for the parse tree.
+* semantic predicates to disable rules
+* the grammar is much easiear to read
+* automatic operator precedence

 I appreciate any comments to this.

 Maybe there is another generator at hand that would be even better to use.